Spacebrew/spacebrew.js/README.md

 This repo contains the Spacebrew Library for Javascript along with documentation and example apps.
 This library was designed to work on front-end (browser) envrionments, and back-end (server) environments.
 Below is a brief overview about Spacbrew, followed by a short tutorial on how to use this library.

-Current Version: 1.0.0
+Current Version: 1.0.3
-Latest Update: January 16, 2013
+Latest Update: February 28, 2013
+Developed By: Brett Renfer, Eric Eckhard-Ishii, Julio Terra (LAB @ Rockwell Group)

 Jump to:
 * [Using the Spacebrew Javascript Library](#using-javascript-library)